 Crotons make dynamic landscape shrubs and are often grown as focal points or hedges in the garden.

-They work well in borders, mass plantings, specimen, foundation plants, and color accent.
+They work well in borders, mass plantings, specimens, foundation plants, and color accents.

 They energize and brighten up any room.